 At the time, we didn’t realize we’d be sampling a wide variety of the accommodation that Palolem has to offer.

-If you enjoyed South Goa Beaches – Agonda, you may also like:
+If you enjoyed South Goa Beaches – Agonda, check out India West Coast – Kerala to Goa.
+You may also like: